Welcome to Nepean Private Hospital

 - check in at the Nurses Station at the ward they are visiting.

-Please note visiting hours will also be limited.
 Contact the hospital prior to arriving to confirm visiting hours.

 Visitors who have a valid medical exemption or are not fully vaccinated must contact the hospital for approval prior to visiting.

 Where patients are at higher risk or are receiving higher levels of care, there may be additional restrictions and precautions:

 - Expectant mothers can have one fully vaccinated support person who has returned a negative COVID-19 test 72 hours before arriving at the hospital.

 - End-of-life visitors will be limited to the extent necessary to minimise risk and will be reviewed on a case by case basis.